ectrc/snow/readme.md

 ## What's next?

-- Gifting, Matchmaker and Battle Pass support.
+- More profile actions like `RefundMtxPurchase` and `CopyCosmeticLoadout`.
+- Integrating matchmaking with a hoster to smartly put players into games and know when servers become available.
-- Interact with external Services like Amazon S3 Buckets to save player data externally.
+- Interact with external services like Amazon S3 or Cloudflare R2 to save player data externally.
-- Refactor the XMPP solution to use [melium/xmpp](https://github.com/mellium/xmpp)
+- Refactor the XMPP solution to use [melium/xmpp](https://github.com/mellium/xmpp).

 ## Version Support